 Blaine

 Blaine (est. pop.
-70,000 — U.S. Census Bureau, 2023 ACS) is the largest city in Anoka County, located in the county's southern tier near the Hennepin and Ramsey county lines.
-Blaine's rapid growth since the 1990s has produced a relatively young population with shorter local address histories than older Twin Cities suburbs — many current Blaine residents have prior addresses in Minneapolis, Saint Paul, or the closer-in suburbs.
-The National Sports Center in Blaine creates significant event-driven transient population in its surrounding ZIP codes.
+70,000 — U.S. Census Bureau, 2023 ACS) is the largest city in Anoka County, in the county's southern tier near the Hennepin and Ramsey county lines.
+Blaine's rapid growth since the 1990s produced a relatively young population with shorter local address histories than older Twin Cities suburbs.
+Many current Blaine residents have prior addresses in Minneapolis, St. Paul, or the closer-in suburbs.
+The National Sports Center generates significant event-driven transient population in adjacent ZIP codes.

 Coon Rapids

 Coon Rapids (est. pop.
-65,000 — U.S. Census Bureau, 2023 ACS) is the second-largest city in Anoka County and sits along the Mississippi River.
-It is one of the older suburban communities in the county with more established address histories.
-Coon Rapids's manufacturing and distribution workforce creates a working-class demographic profile distinct from newer suburban growth areas like Blaine.
+65,000 — U.S. Census Bureau, 2023 ACS) is the second-largest city in Anoka County along the Mississippi River.
+It is one of the older suburban communities in the county with more established address histories than newer growth areas like Blaine.
+Coon Rapids's manufacturing and distribution workforce creates a working-class demographic profile.
 Court filing volume in Coon Rapids is higher than in Blaine on a per-capita basis.

 Andover